Charlotte, Princess Royal: Dowager Queen

-The Dowager Queen of Württemberg continued to live at the Ludwigsburg Palace, near Stuttgart, and received visits from her younger siblings, the Duke of Kent, the Duke of Sussex, the Duke of Cambridge, the Landgravine of Hesse-Homburg, and Princess Augusta Sophia.
+The Dowager Queen of Württemberg continued to live at the Ludwigsburg Palace, near Stuttgart, and received visits from her younger siblings: the Duke of Kent, the Duke of Sussex, the Duke of Cambridge, the Landgravine of Hesse-Homburg and Princess Augusta Sophia.
 She was a godmother (by proxy) at the christening of her niece, Princess Victoria of Kent (the future Queen Victoria), in 1819.

-In 1827, Charlotte would return to Britain for the first time since her wedding in 1797.
-By that time, the sixty years old princess was very heavy and wanted to have surgery for dropsy in England.
+In 1827, Charlotte returned to Britain for the first time since her wedding in 1797.
+By that time, the 60-year-old princess was very heavy and wanted to have surgery for dropsy in England.
 Steam propulsion had just been introduced on the Rhine, and ensured that the voyage back home would be convenient.
-On 31 May she embarked on the new steamboat Friedrich Wilhelm.
+On 31 May, she embarked on the new steamboat Friedrich Wilhelm.
 After descending the Rhine the steamboat arrived at Bath on the Western Scheldt.
-Due to her weight, Charlotte had to be lifted aboard Royal Sovereign on a chair that was hoisted.
-Due to bad weather, Royal Sovereign then had to leave Bath, and anchor near Vlissingen.
+Given her weight, Charlotte had to be lifted aboard Royal Sovereign on a chair that was hoisted.
+Owing to bad weather, Royal Sovereign then had to leave Bath and anchor near Vlissingen.
 On 5 June Charlotte was in Greenwich.

-In London, Charlotte resided at St James's Palace.
-Here she had made many visits from her family, and as a royal she was also introduced to the authorities.
-The king made a final goodbye visit from Windsor Castle on 6 October.
+In London, she resided at St James's Palace, where she received many visits from her family.
+The king made a final visit from Windsor Castle on 6 October.
 On Tuesday 9 October Charlotte left England on board Royal Sovereign, but a storm forced her back into Harwich.
 On the 14th, Royal Sovereign anchored before Klundert on the Hollands Diep.
 After spending the night on board, Charlotte embarked on the steamboat Stad Nijmegen.
 On 19 October she arrived in Frankfurt, where she met the king and queen of Württemberg and the Duke of Cambridge.
 On 24 October she was back at Ludwigsburg Palace.

 Charlotte died at Ludwigsburg Palace on 6 October 1828 and is buried in its royal vault.